 This cheesy fried spaghetti is a super easy recipe but I’ll go into detail in this section and include some photos of the process so you can check back here if you have any doubts while making it.

 First, put your water on to boil in the pot for the spaghetti (remember it will boil faster if you put a lid on).
-You can also use leftover spaghetti for this, just heat it up with a tablespoon of water in the microwave for up to 2.5 minutes before adding to the pan later so it loosens up a bit.
+You can also use leftover spaghetti for this, just heat it up with a tablespoon of water in the microwave for up to two and a half minutes before adding it to the pan later so it loosens up a bit.

 Then chop up your onions (I always do this under the extractor fan so they don’t irritate my eyes), seed and chop the tomatoes, and grate the cheese.